akshitgupta95/Broadlink_RM2_RM/README.md

 # Broadlink RM2/RM RF Code Read

-This allows to read/learn RF/IR codes in **base64 encoding** from Broadlink RM2 or RM.
+This allows to read/learn RF or IR codes in **base64 encoding** from Broadlink RM2 or RM.
 **(IMPORTANT)** Change Mac adress with your device and IP in code_read.py with as per your local network IP.

 ##Steps